OpenCobolIDE/OpenCobolIDE/doc/source/download.rst

 GNU/Linux
 ---------

-Install pyqt5, open-cobol and pip using your package manager, then run the following commands::
+Install pyqt5, open-cobol and pip for python3 using your package manager, then run the following commands::

-    sudo pip3 install OpenCobolIDE
+    sudo pip3 install OpenCobolIDE --upgrade

 If you are on Archlinux, you can install OpenCobolIDE and all its dependencies